ShepleySound/todo-app/README.md

-# React Todo Application
+# Live Tasks

-This todo application uses [Mantine](https://mantine.dev/) as the primary component library and has been constructed based off of an image reference.
-It feature persisted settings using localStorage as a storage mechanism.
+Create tasks in public!
+Create an account and add to an evergrowing list of tasks that need to be completed by people just like you!

-I am currently in the process of implementing user authentication and role based access functionality!
+This application uses [Mantine](https://mantine.dev/) as the primary component library and [Framer Motion](https://www.framer.com/motion/) for animation.

 ## Design Reference